svifylabs/fog/trunk/Fog/README.txt

 Introduction
 ============

-Fog library is library for crossplatform development in C++ language.
+Fog library is library for cross-platform development in C++ language.
 Main goal of the Fog library is to provide very fast and accurate graphics output on all supported operating systems and architectures.
 Currently Fog is not only graphics library, it contains many other classes related to cross-platform development, but